nginx-clojure/nginx-clojure.github.io/Configuration.md

 #### 1. Get a User Defined Class Waving Configuration File for Your Web App

-**NOTE** This step can be skip if you use JDK 19+ where native coroutine viz. continuation is supported.
+**NOTE** You can skip this step if you use JDK 19+ where native coroutine viz. continuation is supported.

 * Turn on Run Tool Mode